Honors Students and Their Thesis Topics, 2011-12

 For These We Strive: The Philadelphia Light Horse and American Identity

-(Advisor: Professor Wood)
+(Advisor: Professor James Wood)

 Susan Raich